 Pipelines are currently a sensitive topic here in Alberta.
 Without a doubt, they are the most efficient way to move oil from point A to point B. We are currently just having some logistical and environment difficulties in getting more built.

-But the fact of the matter is, oil and gas is going to be around for the foreseeable future while we transition to renewable energy.
+But the fact of the matter is, oil and gas is going to be around for the foreseeable future while we transition to renewable energy companies.
 And while we’re still relying on petroleum products, we may as well take advantage of companies that have a stranglehold on the industry.

 With such harsh regulatory approvals and billions of dollars in investments needed by pipeline companies to fund growth, it’s pretty hard for a newcomer to come into the industry and gain any sort of ground.
 When you think of Canadian pipeline companies, there are only four that stand out in my mind.
 Inter Pipeline, Pembina Pipeline, TC Energy and last but not least, Enbridge (TSX:ENB).